DouglasMacKrell/plex-o-matic/PLAN.md

 **Current Test Status**:
 - 509 passing tests
-- 24 failing tests
+- 0 failing tests
 - 51 skipped tests

 **Next Steps**:
-1. Fix `process_anthology_episode()` parameter mismatch issues
+1. ✅ Fix `process_anthology_episode()` parameter mismatch issues
-2. Update file operation tests to work with temporary files
+2. ✅ Update file operation tests to work with temporary files
-3. Fix integration tests that expect dots instead of spaces
+3. ✅ Fix integration tests that expect dots instead of spaces
-4. Address the missing `detect_segments_with_llm` function
+4. ✅ Address the missing `detect_segments_with_llm` function
-5. Fix the preview generator directory test mismatch
+5. ✅ Fix the preview generator directory test mismatch
+6. ✅ Fix formatter functions to correctly handle colons in different formatting styles
+7. ✅ Fix parser extract_show_info function to return empty dict instead of None
+8. ✅ Set default value of concatenated parameter to True in format_multi_episode_filename

 These issues will be addressed in a follow-up PR to maintain a clean and focused approach to the migration.